 His past experience as a legal ethics and law firm risk management counsel includes:

 The litigation matters Michael handles often garner considerable media attention, particularly from the legal press.
-Michael has completed formal training in media relations, and often assists clients in preparing and implementing public relations strategies as part of work on high-visibility, high-stakes matters.
+Michael has completed formal training in media relations, and often assists clients in preparing and implementing public relations strategies for high-visibility, high-stakes matters.

-His first book, Introduction to Law Firm Practice, was published in 2010.
-Michael has contributed chapters to three other book-length publications, and published more than 100 articles in publications including in the ABA Journal, National Law Journal, For the Defense, and the Missouri Bar Journal.
-A regular ethics columnist for the National Law Journal, ABA’s Litigation and Law Practice magazines, and the St. Louis Lawyer, Michael won a Distinguished Legal Writing Award from the Burton Foundation in 2013 for an article on lawyers’ ethical limitations on communications with the media.
+Michael's first book, Introduction to Law Firm Practice, was published in 2010.
+He has contributed chapters to three other book-length publications, and published more than 180 articles in publications including in the ABA Journal, National Law Journal, For the Defense, and the Missouri Bar Journal.
+He has served as a regular ethics columnist for the National Law Journal, ABA’s Litigation and Law Practice magazines, and the St. Louis Lawyer, and received a Distinguished Legal Writing Award from the Burton Foundation in 2013 for an article on lawyers’ ethical limitations on communications with the media.

 Popular and legal publications frequently quote Michael as an expert on legal ethics and law firm practice issues.
 He has been interviewed more than 75 times, and has been quoted in the New York Times, WSJ Law Blog, National Law Journal, ABA Journal, Illinois Bar Journal, Missouri Lawyers Weekly, St. Louis Post Dispatch, and St. Louis Business Journal.
-In 2009, Michael appeared as a guest on NPR’s Talk of the Nation.
+He has also been interviewed by several local television news programs and by NPR’s Talk of the Nation.

 Michael has served on and chaired national, state, and local bar association committees focused on legal ethics and law firm practice issues.
 Notable posts include: